Code Samples

 > end;

 Now register eleven precomputed results with this function so that fact does not need to compute the result for integral arguments n = 0 ..
-10. Note that in this example, 5! is undefined, since this result has been predefined.
+10. Note that in this example, 5! is assumed to be undefined, since this result has been predefined before.

 > rtable.defaults(fact, [